 Depending on the size of your business or the types of projects being handled, you may look towards more advanced solutions.

 - Small Businesses: Job costing will be the most important feature to help you manage your basic construction accounting.
-A small contractor may be able to survive using industry-neutral software such as QuickBooks or Xero, but it’s important to weigh the benefits of cost-savings in software to not having the ability to categorize costs and analyze what jobs are profitable.
+A small contractor may be able to survive using industry-neutral software such as QuickBooks or Xero.
+Still, it’s important to weigh the benefits of cost-savings in software to not having the ability to categorize costs and analyze what jobs are profitable.

 - Mid-Sized Construction Firms: Growing construction businesses should look for more in-depth estimating tools and some level of bid management in software.
 They also need to have an industry-specific tool and won’t be able to survive using manual methods.